 Some people with lupus have another problem with their blood.
 Normally, blood clots form when there is an injury to prevent the body from bleeding too much.
 In lupus, thrombosis may occur, causing clots to form where they’re not needed.
 This can be very dangerous, especially if a clot breaks off and gets lodged in a blood vessel of the lungs, brain, or other part of the body.

 Lupus often attacks the nerves, which carry messages from the brain to the rest of the body.
 This damage can lead to a range of symptoms, including:

 When lupus attacks nerves to the hands and feet, it can cause Raynaud’s phenomenon, which causes the tips of the fingers or toes to turn red, white, or blue.
 Fingers and toes may also feel numb or painful in response to cold.

 When lupus attacks the lungs, it can cause trouble breathing.
 If the membrane around the lungs becomes inflamed (pleurisy), it puts pressure on the lungs, which makes breathing painful.
 Lupus can also lead to pulmonary hypertension, a form of high blood pressure in which the blood vessel connecting the heart to the lungs thickens.
 Because less blood can travel from the heart to the lungs to pick up oxygen, the heart has to work much harder to keep up.

 Among the many organs that lupus attacks are the kidneys, which normally filter blood and remove waste from the body.
-About one third of people with lupus will develop the kidney disease called lupus nephritis, according to the Lupus Foundation of America.
+As many as 40 percent of all people with lupus and up to one-third of all children with lupus will develop kidney-related complications, according to the Lupus Foundation of America.
 As the kidneys are damaged, fluid begins to build up in the body.
 One of the first symptoms of lupus nephritis is edema, or swelling due to fluid buildup in the legs, ankles, and feet.